 Get more from your budget with personalized post-click pages

-Like Birchbox uses specific post-click experiences for each of their paid links, so should any advertiser who wants to maximize revenue.
+Like Birchbox uses specific post-click landing pages for each of their paid links, so should any advertiser who wants to maximize revenue.
 If you’re going to personalize an ad, you have to personalize the page it directs traffic to.
 Otherwise, you’re leaving revenue on the table.

-Today, it’s all possible with Instapage, the only PCA platform that allows you to create personalized post-click experiences at scale.
+Today, it’s all possible with Instapage, the only PCA platform that allows you to create personalized post-click landing pages at scale.
 Find out how by scheduling a demo.